 The supplies you will need include:

 Scissor style ferret clippers with a notch at the bottom of the blade, such as the Kaytee Pro Nail Trimmer, are the easiest to use.
-Our Nail Trim Kit for Ferrets contains everything you will need to properly care for your ferret's nails.
 You should always avoid using human nail clippers.
 They pinch the nail before cutting it, which is painful for your ferret.
 Additionally, they can actually crush your ferret's nail if they aren't strong enough.

 Styptic powders, pads, or gels are necessary for when you accidentally cut the nail a little too short, causing your ferret to bleed.
 This is bound to happen at least a couple of times as you learn how to cut nails, and even occasionally after that, so try not to feel too guilty.
 Just make sure you have a styptic powder, pad, or gel on hand to stop the bleeding.
 If you don't have any, cornstarch or flour can also be used, but they aren't sterile, so infection is possibile.